renehernandez/obsidian-readwise/README.md

 - `Custom Highlight Template Path`: Path to template note that overrides how the highlights are written
 - `Disable Notifications`: Toggle for pop-up notifications

+# How the sync process work

+The plugin will sync from Readwise only the new highlights since the last time it was executed (or since it was installed).
+The process works as follows:

+1. Check if there is a file with the same name (it checks for notes in top level of the vault only.
+Issue [#22](https://github.com/renehernandez/obsidian-readwise/issues/22) tracks expanding support for customizing the location.
+   1. If not, it creates a new file using the template from `Custom Note Header Template` or the default template.
+2. Read the content of the note, and add the highlights if they are not found.
+The search for highlight is based on the `highlight_id` from Readwise and not the text of the highlight.
+The exact match the plugin looks for is of the form `highlight_id: <id>` where <id> is the actual id of the current highlight being rendered.

 ## Installation

 ### From within Obsidian